melowntech/workshop/tutorials/backend/urbanatlas-cities.rst

 """""""""""""""""""""""

-As the final step we need to create a :ref:`storage-view` that combines tilesets from our storage and free and bound layer from the mapproxy.
+As the final step we need to create a :ref:`storage-view` that combines tilesets from our storage and a free and a bound layer from the mapproxy.

-Go to ``/var/vts/store/map-config`` directory and create a file ``cities`` with the following contents.
+Go to ``/var/vts/store/map-config`` directory and create the file ``cities`` with the following content.

 .. literalinclude:: projects/corine/cities

-For commented configuration file, have a look at the :ref:`cadastre-tutorial` example.
+For a commented configuration file, take a look at the :ref:`cadastre-tutorial` example.

 .. code-block:: bash